thepitagroup/adldap_craftcms/README.md

     b.
 It pulls in the group handle that you set in the settings page and uses it to add to the login in user.

     c.
-It will then use that CRAFT CMS user and faked it as if the ldap user
+It will then use that CRAFT CMS user and fake as if the ldap user is using that to login.